ryemislam/single-gpu-passthrough-wiki/3)-checking-IOMMU-groups-are-valid.md

         01:00.1 Audio device [0403]: NVIDIA Corporation GP106 High Definition Audio Controller [10de:10f1] (rev a1)
 ```

 **Group 9**: Is the perfect example how your GPU group should look like in most cases.
-Some _NVIDIA cards_ will have 4 devices in the group. _Make sure you add them all! _
+Some _NVIDIA cards_ will have 4 devices in the group. **MAKE SURE YOU ADD THEM ALL!**

 **DON'T ADD BRIDGES**